Nils-witt/pg/README.md

 ## Data

 - The compose files mount `./dgm1_tiff_kacheln` to `/dgm1_tiff_kacheln` in the app container.
 Place your elevation tiles there.
-- The project also contains `data/scenes/` and various meshes/textures used by the frontend.

 ## Build & CI notes